CWRU-EECS301/Documentation/StartingGithub-Guide.md

 Follow this guide for setting up GitHub Desktop:
 [Getting Started with GitHub Desktop](https://help.github.com/desktop/guides/getting-started/)

 **Note:** On Windows, there are two applications installed.
-The **GitHub** GUI application and the **Git Shell** command-line interface.
+The **GitHub Desktop** GUI application and the **Git Shell** command-line interface.
 The command-line interface **Git Shell** is probably the easier of the two options to use for your normal workflow.

 ### macOS(OS X)

-If you have XCode installed, you should have the Git application available from the terminal already.
-(If XCode isn't installed, do **not** install it just for Git, it's huge).
+If you have Xcode installed, you should already have the Git application available from the terminal.
+(If Xcode isn't installed, do **not** install it just for Git, it's huge.)

-The XCode version of Git is (mostly) the same as the Linux version so see the Linux section for details.
+The Xcode version of Git is (mostly) the same as the Linux version so see the Linux section for details.

 ### Linux